 Supplies from scrap dwindled once again, despite the higher average silver price in 2016 vs. 2015.

-The total amount of scrap returned for refining was just short of 140 million ounces, the lowest levels since 1996.
+The total amount of scrap returned for refining was just short of 140 million ounces, the lowest level since 1996.

 Demand for silver, most notably from the jewelry sector and for retail coins and bars, declined in 2016.